IBM-Cloud/weather-company-data-demo/README.md

 Your app will be automatically assigned to a port that will be logged to your terminal.
 To access the app, go to localhost:PORT in your browser.
 Happy developing!

 ## API documentation
-The Insights for Weather Demo app uses REST APIs to retrieve historical and real-time weather data from The Weather Company.
+The Insights for Weather demo app uses REST APIs to retrieve historical and real-time weather data from The Weather Company.
 You can try out the [REST APIs](https://twcservice.mybluemix.net/rest-api/) to get started with your own app.

 ## Contribute
 We are happy to accept external contributions to this project, either in the form of issues or pull requests.
-If you find a bug, please report it via the [Issues section](https://github.com/IBM-Bluemix/twctestapp/issues) or even better, fork the project and submit a pull request with your fix!
+If you find a bug, please report it using the [Issues section](https://github.com/IBM-Bluemix/twctestapp/issues) or even better, fork the project and submit a pull request with your fix!
-Pull requests will be evaluated on an individual basis based on value add to the sample application.
+Pull requests will be evaluated on an individual basis based on value added to the sample application.

 ## Troubleshooting